Call Now 24/7 - Free Consultation! 844-686-5397

 Contact our construction injury attorneys for a free consultation to discuss your construction accident claim today.

-Construction site hazards like forklift accidents can lead to a serious accident, causing injury to workers.
-Our experienced lawyers seen how a forklift can fail, leading to construction site accidents that harm an employee.
-Our Allentown construction accident lawyer team fights for victims of these accidents, ensuring they get damages for their injury.
-We hold companies accountable for unsafe equipment, protecting construction workers in the Lehigh Valley.
-If forklift accidents were the cause of your accident, our personal injury lawyers can help.
+Construction site hazards, such as forklift accidents, can lead to serious accidents that cause worker injuries.
+Our experienced lawyers have seen how a forklift can fail, leading to construction site accidents that harm employees.
+Our Allentown construction accident lawyer team fights for victims of these accidents, ensuring they get damages for their injuries.
+We hold companies accountable for unsafe equipment and protect construction workers in the Lehigh Valley.

 Call to speak with our accident attorneys about your case today.

-Our personal injury lawyers have deep roots in Allentown and the Lehigh Valley, with over six decades of experience fighting for injured employees.
-Our track record of success includes the multimillion-dollar settlements we’ve secured for local employees and numerous legal victories that have helped families rebuild their lives.
+Our personal injury lawyers have deep roots in Allentown and the Lehigh Valley, with more than 250 years of combined experience in fighting for injured employees.
+Our track record of success includes the multi-million-dollar settlements we’ve secured for local employees and numerous legal victories that have helped families rebuild their lives.

 Our firm’s personal injury experience sets us apart in Pennsylvania.
-As board-certified trial attorneys recognized by Super Lawyers, we understand the complexities of the laws surrounding construction site incidents.
-We work closely with local medical providers who understand workplace incidents or disfigurement, and consult with industry experts who can testify about safety violations.
+As board-certified trial attorneys recognized by Super Lawyers, National Trial Lawyers, and other organizations, we understand the complexities of the laws surrounding construction site incidents.
+As a result of our expertise, our lawyers have been honored with various accolades and awards.
+Best Lawyers named Marion Munley as Lawyer of the Year for Product Liability and Personal Injury Litigation and named J. Christopher Munley as Lawyer of the Year for Workers’ Compensation.
+Caroline Munley is a certified workers’ compensation specialist named by the Pennsylvania Bar Association, and all five of our partners have AV Preeminent Ratings from Martindale-Hubbell.
+We work closely with local medical providers who understand workplace incidents or disfigurementand consult with industry experts who can testify about safety violations.

 Our network includes accident reconstruction specialists, economic experts who calculate your present and future losses, and vocational experts who assess work capabilities.
 We invest all necessary resources in building your case while you focus on your recovery.
-And, you don’t need to pay any fees unless we win your case.
+We work on a contingency basis, so you don’t need to pay any fees unless we win your case.
 If we are unable to produce a successful outcome for you, you owe us nothing.

 Call today for a free consultation with our Allentown personal injury lawyers.

-Steps After a Construction Accident in the Lehigh Valley
+Steps to Take After a Construction Accident in the Lehigh Valley

-Pennsylvania statute sets specific deadlines for filing injury claims.
-You have 120 days to notify your employer of a work injury and three years from the accident date to file a personal injury cases.
+• Pennsylvania statute 77 P.S.A. § 631 sets specific deadlines for filing workers’ compensation injury claims.
+You have 120 days to notify your employer of a work injury and three years from the accident date to file a personal injury case.
 Missing these deadlines can jeopardize your right to compensation.
 Keep detailed records of your medical treatment, work incident reports, and communication with supervisors.
-You need to save your pay stubs to document lost wages, and maintain a recovery journal with photos showing your progress.
+You need to save your pay stubs to document lost wages and maintain a recovery journal with photos showing your progress.

 Contact Our Allentown Construction Accident Lawyers for a Free Consultation